 Hartwick Pines State Park & Logging Museum – With nearly 10,000 acres, Hartwick Pines State Park is the largest state park in Michigan’s northern lower peninsula and the 5th largest park in the entire state.
 Fittingly, it also contains the largest stand of virgin white pines remaining in the lower peninsula.
 Logging Museum – Return to the state’s 19th-century logging era, when thousands of men cut millions of board feet of lumber, and Michigan led the nation in sawed lumber production.

-Lovells Township Historical Society – The museums are located on the Lovells Township Grounds at 8405 Twin Bridge Road in Lovells.
+Lovells Township Historical Society/Museum – The museums are located on the Lovells Township Grounds at 8405 Twin Bridge Road in Lovells.
 Regular museum hours are Wednesdays and Saturdays, 10 a.m. to 4 p.m.

 W.J.
 Beal Plantation – Planted in 1888, it may be the oldest documented tree plantation in North America.